List of Edens Zero characters: Elsie Crimson

 Elsie Crimson (エルシー・クリムゾン, Erushī Kurimuzon) is an armored warrior who uses the Ether Gear "Star Drain" (スタードレイン, Sutā Dorein) to absorb planetary Ether and convert it into battle gear or energy attacks.
 Introduced as a benevolent space pirate captain who is notorious for conquering the "seven cosmic seas", Elsie delivers the Edens Zero to Shiki to repay a debt to Ziggy, her childhood benefactor.
-Her true identity is later revealed to be Elsie Le Lendard (エルシー＝ル＝レンダード, Erushī Ru Rendādo), the planet Lendard's crown princess, who unintentionally caused a civil war while opposing her corrupt parents during her childhood, orphaning herself and her arranged fiancé, James Holloway.
+Her true identity is later revealed to be Elsie Le Lendard (エルシー = ル = レンダード, Erushī Ru Rendādo), the planet Lendard's crown princess, who unintentionally caused a civil war while opposing her corrupt parents during her childhood, orphaning herself and her arranged fiancé, James Holloway.
 After dying with James on Lendard when the planet is consumed by the Chronophage, Elsie appears in Universe Zero as Lendard's queen and the Interstellar Union Army's director of operations in the Kaede Cosmos.

 The character is modeled after Fairy Tail character Erza Scarlet, with her name being a portmanteau of "Erza" (エルザ, Eruza) and the word "sea" to reflect her role as a pirate.
 Mashima commented on her and Justice's relationship, which he described as "a very star-crossed destiny".

 Drakken Joe

 Drakken Joe (ドラッケン・ジョー, Dorakken Jō), named after the video game Drakkhen, is a loan shark who controls the Sakura Cosmos's criminal underworld.
 He uses the Ether Gear "Alchemist" (アルケミスト, Arukemisuto) to transmute anything into different materials and forms of matter.
-Raised as a test subject with a fifteen-year life expectancy, Drakken sustains his youth for over 200 years with a life-support machine that steals countless people's life force, but also deteriorates his physical health.
+Raised as a test subject with a fifteen-year life expectancy, Drakken sustains his youth for over 200 years with a machine that steals people's life force, but also deteriorates his physical health.
 He targets the Edens Zero to extract Rebecca's Cat Leaper for himself, viewing her mental time travel ability as a more efficient means of immortality.
 Following an encounter with Drakken that results in Shiki's death in Universe 1, Rebecca escapes to the parallel Universe 2, where the crew is able to reverse his life-support system, aging him into a feeble old man.
-In Universe Zero's altered history, Drakken sustains himself on the life energy of animals instead of people, forming a stronger moral code in the process.
+In Universe Zero's altered history, Drakken possesses a stronger moral code and sustains himself on the life energy of animals instead of people.